enspour/webrtc-lineup/docs/GettingStarted.md

 docker pull cassandra:4.1
 ```

-2. Install all dependencies. **Start to run this command in base folder of project.**
+2. Install all dependencies. **Start to run this command in root folder of project.**

 ``` bash
 cd app/backend && npm install